Engagement Ring & Diamond Guide

 Don’t forget: Clogau offers a 14-day money-back returns policy so that you can return the ring if they don’t like it.

 You may decide that you would prefer to shop for a ring after the proposal, together, so that your partner can be involved in the experience and there’s no danger of choosing the wrong ring.
-This option can be just as romantic with the use of a prop to propose with such as the Tiara Milestone bead charm, Frog Prince bead charm, or Lovespoon bead charm, which are perfect substitutes.

 As a guide, it’s generally recommended that you spend between 1-3 months salary on an engagement ring.
 Our advice is to spend what you feel is right, with regards to getting the desired quality.
 Don’t forget though, this will be a once-in-a-lifetime ring.

 What ring size?